2020 Open Enrollment

 Download the Excel tool to your computer:

 OptumRx will continue to be our prescription drug administrator for 2020.
 Prescription information will continue to be included on your Harvard Pilgrim insurance cards.

 OptumRx will be providing a new service to members called PillarRx, specifically for those on specialty prescriptions.
 If applicable, members of PillarRx will reach out to you regarding enrollment information and you could potentially have a lower copay on your specialty prescriptions.

 There have been no changes made to the dental plans for 2020.

 NOTE: You cannot waive in and out of dental coverage on a yearly basis.
 For example, you cannot elect a dental plan, have high-cost work done, waive the coverage the next year, and then elect coverage again a year later.
 However, you can switch enrollment between the Value Plan and the High Plan.

 There have been no changes made to the vision plan for 2020.

 Flexible Spending Accounts (FSA)

 If you are not making any changes to your health, dental and vision insurance, or if you are continuing to waive these plans, you do not have to do anything.
-Your current elections will simply continue at the 2019 premium rates.
-Keep in mind that if you currently have double coverage, you do not need to complete an Open Enrollment form to correct your deduction tiers for 2019.
-Smith will automatically put you in the correct tier.
+Your current elections will simply continue at the 2020 premium rates.

 For those employees who are not benefits-eligible, you’ll find health insurance options through the Commonwealth Health Connector by calling 1-877-MA-ENROLL (1-877-623-6765) or by visiting mahealthconnector.org.